MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_UpsellAppearsFromDelegate** - A Boolean value to indicate if the view was shown from the share menu.

+#### Office.Excel.Command.ShowPythonCenterTaskPane

+This event is triggered when Python Center is launched.
+This data is used to ensure that Python Center is launched in the correct scenarios as expected.

+The following fields are collected:

+- **Data_CorrelationGuid** - A unique ID for the launch event.

+- **Data_ErrorTags** - A value indicating which error has occurred.

+- **Data_GeneralTags** - A list of code markers indicating which potential error(s) occurred

+- **Data_PythonCenterLaunchSource** - An enum value indicating type of source launching Python center such as click ribbon button, =PY, ctrl+shift+alt+P, a teaching callout.

+- **Data_WorkbookId** - A unique GUID associated with a workbook

+#### Office.Excel.Python.CalcAggregation

+This event is triggered when users execute Python formula in an Excel session.
+This data is used to confirm the successful execution of Python code in order to provide the desired experience to the user while running Python in Excel.

+The following fields are collected:

+- **Data_ InitPyExecutions** - The count of times executing initialization script of Python in Excel per Excel session.

+- **Data_ ScriptExecutions** - The count of times executing Python formula per Excel session.

+- **Data_ SystemErrors** - The count of times error occurs when execute Python formula per Excel session.

+#### Office.Excel.Python.ExecuteCode

+This event is triggered when users execute Python formula in Excel.
+This data is used to confirm the successful execution of Python code in order to provide the desired experience to the user while running Python in Excel.

+The following fields are collected:

+- **Data_BuildCodeDuration** - Duration of how long it took to build the Python code for a PY formula.

+- **Data_ClientNull** - A flag indicating a particular error state related to OC.8061799.

+- **Data_CodeCacheHit** - A flag indicating the code cache hit for a PY formula or not

+- **Data_CodeLinesCount** - Count of lines of code in Python script.

+- **Data_CodeSize** - Size of the Python code built for a PY formula.

+- **Data_CorrelationId** - GUID used to correlate activities.

+- **Data_EnvironmentType** - Type of Jupyter client environment.
+Set by “Office.Excel.OEP.JupyterEnvironmentType”.
+Default is OfficePy::JupyterClientEnvironmentType::WebService.

+- **Data_ExecutionsCountPerWorkbook** - Count of executions of Python scripts (excluding init.py) in a given session.

+- **Data_JsonMarshalingDuration** - The duration of marshaling the result returned by the Python service into data to be returned from the PY formula.

+- **Data_MarshalResult** - HRESULT from the process of marshaling the result returned by the Python service into data to be returned from the PY formula.

+- **Data_Measurements** - A string of measurements from Excel code involved in sending and receiving the Python script.

+- **Data_Python_DataUpload_ByteCount** - Total bytes uploaded.

+- **Data_Python_DataUpload_ChunkCount** - Total number of chunks.

+- **Data_Python_DataUpload_ClientCacheHitCount** - The number of uploads that were found in the client-side cache.

+- **Data_Python_DataUpload_ETagMillisecondCount** - Total milliseconds to do the GetETag requests.

+- **Data_Python_DataUpload_FinishMillisecondCount** - Total milliseconds to do the FinishUpload requests.

+- **Data_Python_DataUpload_ReadMillisecondCount** - Total milliseconds to read from PowerQuery.

+- **Data_Python_DataUpload_ServerCacheHitCount** - The number of uploads that were not found in the client-side cache, but had the same server ETag.

+- **Data_Python_DataUpload_StartMillisecondCount** - Total milliseconds to do the StartUpload requests.

+- **Data_Python_DataUpload_TotalMillisecondCount** - Total milliseconds.

+- **Data_Python_DataUpload_UploadCount** - The number of uploads for a PY formula.

+- **Data_Python_DataUpload_UploadMillisecondCount** - Total milliseconds to do the UploadData requests.

+- **Data_Python_Jupyter_EnforceInitPyRunBeforePyFormulaMilliseconds** - Time it took to make sure that init.py had been run before this script.

+- **Data_Python_Jupyter_RuntimeWaitingMillisecondsWithUpload** - Time it took to upload PowerQuery data.

+- **Data_PythonErrorDescriptionEmpty** - Flag indicating whether the Python service returned an error message from an exception.

+- **Data_PythonReturnedError** - HRESULT returned from the Python service if it’s an error.

+- **Data_ReferenceCacheHitCellsCount** - The number of cells uploaded to the Python service which were available in an LRU cache and so didn’t need to be marshaled multiple times.

+- **Data_ReferenceCacheHitDataSize** - Size of the data uploaded to the Python service which was available in an LRU cache and so didn’t need to be marshaled multiple times.

+- **Data_ReferenceCellsCount** - The number of cells referenced by the PY formula.

+- **Data_ReferenceDataSize** - Size of the data uploaded to the Python service for cells referred to the PY formula.

+- **Data_SuccessfulExecution** - Boolean flag indicating successful execution of the Python script.

+- **Data_TimeInclusiveMeasurements** - A string of time inclusive measurements from Excel code involved in sending and receiving the Python script.

+- **Data_TimeSplitMeasurements** - A string of time split measurements from Excel code involved in sending and receiving the Python script.

+- **Python_Jupyter_RuntimeWaitingMilliseconds** - Time it took to run before the PY formula (irrespective of a PowerQuery data upload or init.py code enforcement)

+#### Office.Excel.Python.RichedPythonTelemetry

+This event is triggered when the user edits Python formula in Excel.
+This data is used to ensure that a user gets the expected experience while creating/editing/running Python inside Excel.

+The following fields are collected:

+- **Data_CloseInPythonEditMode** -Count indicating how many times Excel application is closed in a single session while editing Python cell.

+- **Data_EntryModeAutocomplete** - Count indicating how many times a user starts editing Python formula in a cell by auto complete in a single session

+- **Data_EntryModeExistingPythonCell** - Count indicating how many times a user edits Python in a single session

+- **Data_EntryModeRibbon** - Count indicating how many times a user starts editing Python formula in a cell by clicking ribbon button in a single session

+- **Data_EntryModeShortcut** - Count indicating how many times a user starts editing Python formula in a cell by shortcut in a single session

+- **Data_EntryModeTypePy** - Count indicating how many times a user starts editing Python formula in a cell by =PY() in a single session.

+- **Data_ExitWithNoCode** - Count indicating how many times a user completes editing Python formula without code in a single session.

+- **Data_PastePythonCell** - Count indicating how many times a user pastes Python formula in a single session.

+- **Data_SetMarshallMode** - Count indicating how many times a user changes the marshal mode of a Python formula in a single session.

+- **Data_WorkbookId** - A unique GUID associated to a workbook.

+#### Office.Excel.Python.WorkbookContainsPython

+This event is triggered to identify if an Excel workbook opened by a user contains Python formula or not.
+This data is used to ensure the expected user experience was provided depending on the availability of Python code inside Excel workbook.

+The following fields are collected:

+- **Data_MayContainPython** - A flag containing if opened Excel sheet contains Python formula.

+- **Data_WorkbookId** - A unique GUID associated to an Excel workbook

+#### Office.Excel.PythonCenter.PythonSamplesPane

+This event is triggered when a user inserts Python formula example from Python Center.
+This data is used to verify successful execution of sample Python code and validate expected user experience.

+The following fields are collected:

+- **Data_Action** - Default value “Click”

+- **Data_ChildAction** - A value indicating what button user clicks while interacting with UI

+- **Data_OTelJS_Version** - The version number of telemetry API used.

 #### Office.Excel.XlEditSession

 Collected when the user starts editing a spreadsheet.
 The data collected allows Microsoft to evaluate the feature health of actions that change the spreadsheet.
 It is also used to calculate monthly active users and devices.